biglocalnews/clean-scraper/docs/usage.md

 Commands:
-  list            List all available agencies and their slugs. scrape-meta     Command-line interface for generating metadata CSV about... download_agency Downloads assets retrieved in scrape-meta
+  list            List all available agencies and their slugs. scrape-meta     Command-line interface for generating metadata JSON about... download_agency Downloads assets retrieved in scrape-meta
 ```